 YCCI recognizes that broadening community participation in clinical research involves linking investigators directly to resources in the community.
-To facilitate this, YCCI has partnered with JUNTA for Progressive Action and the African Methodist Episcopal Zion (AME Zion) Church to ensure that clinical trial participation reflects the diversity of New Haven’s population and will benefit patients in the community and beyond.
-JUNTA is the oldest Latino community based non-profit organization in New Haven and the AME Zion Church is New Haven’s oldest African American congregation.
+To facilitate this, YCCI has partnered with Junta for Progressive Action and the African Methodist Episcopal Zion (AME Zion) Church to ensure that clinical trial participation reflects the diversity of New Haven’s population and will benefit patients in the community and beyond.
+Junta is the oldest Latino community based non-profit organization in New Haven and the AME Zion Church is New Haven’s oldest African American congregations.

 Cultural ambassadors are available to: